greggbjensen/prdeploy/docs/comment-commands.md

 | `/rollback prod`<br>`/rollback stage`                | Rollback a specific environment to the previous version.
 You must have a lock on an environment to roll it back.                    |
 | `/rollback prod 2`                                   | Rollback a specific environment multiple versions in history.                                                                       |
 | `/add mydomain-api-service mydomain-app-main`        | Add services to be built and deployed with the pull request that have no code changes.                                              |

-## Deployment Practices

-1. Each pull request should be deployed as ready in the CD workflow.
-2. Only once deployed and verified the pull request should be merged to main.
-3. This application is deployed to a kubernetes cluster using the helm chart.

-# Contributing

-1. For API development and debugging, see [prdeploy-webhooks Development](/prdeploy-webhooks/README.md#development).
-2. For Web development and debugging, see [prdeploy-web Development](/prdeploy-web/README.md#development).